 • This is a one-room cabin that sleeps 4.
 The cabin is equipped with a wood-burning stove for heat.
 Firewood is available for use in the cabin stove only.

 • Bring your own disposable propane canisters for the camp stove and lantern.

 • There is minimal cooking equipment provided.
 Available July 1st through March 31st.
 No water, vault toilet.

 • Renters must call the district office with their reservation number at 406-682-4253 during office hours for the lock combination.
 Office hours are 8:00 AM to 4:30 PM (Mountain Time) Mon-Fri, closed on weekends and Federal holidays.

 • The outhouse is located approximately 200 feet north of the cabin.

 • Bears frequent the area with mandatory food storage and refuse requirements in effect March 1 through December 1 annually.
-All food, garbage and animal carcasses must be properly stored and made unavailable to wildlife.
+All food, garbage, and animal carcasses must be properly stored and made unavailable to wildlife.
 Contact the Madison Ranger District for more details.

-• Rodenticide may be in use in cabin.
+• Rodenticide may be in use in the cabin.
 Take appropriate precautions to avoid ingestion by children and pets.

 • No garbage service provided.
 Please Pack it in, Pack it out.

 • No cleaning service provided.
 Please clean the cabin before leaving.
 Cleaning supplies are provided.

 • Please replenish the supply of split wood and kindling before leaving.

 • There is a spring located south of the cabin.
 Water should be properly treated for drinking or cooking.

 • Livestock are not allowed within the fenced area around the cabin and must be properly contained.
 Hay and feed, including grain, must be certified weed seed free.